Dip-pen nanolithography

 Classic DPN mechanism: Molecular ink diffusing from a nanoscale tip to a surface through a water meniscus.

-Dip pen nanolithography (DPN) is a scanning probe lithography technique where an atomic force microscope (AFM) tip is used to directly create patterns on a substrate.
+Dip pen nanolithography (DPN) is a scanning-probe lithography technique where an atomic-force microscope (AFM) tip is used to directly create patterns on a substrate.
 It can be done on a range of substances with a variety of inks.
 A common example of this technique is exemplified by the use of alkane thiolates to imprint onto a gold surface.
 This technique allows surface patterning on scales of under 100 nanometers.
-DPN is the nanotechnology analog of the dip pen (also called the quill pen), where the tip of an atomic force microscope cantilever acts as a "pen", which is coated with a chemical compound or mixture acting as an "ink", and put in contact with a substrate, the "paper".
+DPN is the nanotechnology analog of the dip pen or quill pen, where the tip of an atomic force microscope cantilever acts as a "pen", which is coated with a chemical compound or mixture acting as an "ink", and put in contact with a substrate, the "paper".

 DPN enables direct deposition of nanoscale materials onto a substrate in a flexible manner.
 Recent advances have demonstrated massively parallel patterning using two-dimensional arrays of 55,000 tips.

-Applications of this technology currently range through chemistry, materials science, and the life sciences, and include such work as ultra high density biological nanoarrays, and additive photomask repair.
+Applications of this technology range through chemistry, materials science, and the life sciences, and include such work as ultra-high-density biological nanoarrays and additive photomask repair.

 Development

 The uncontrollable transfer of a molecular "ink" from a coated AFM tip to a substrate was first reported by Jaschke and Butt in 1995, but they erroneously concluded that alkanethiols could not be transferred to gold substrates to form stable nanostructures.
-A research group at Northwestern University, US led by Chad Mirkin independently studied the process and determined that under the appropriate conditions, molecules could be transferred to a wide variety of surfaces to create stable chemically-adsorbed monolayers in a high resolution lithographic process they termed "DPN".
+A research group at Northwestern University led by Chad Mirkin independently studied the process and determined that, under the appropriate conditions, molecules could be transferred to a wide variety of surfaces to create stable chemically-adsorbed monolayers in a high-resolution lithographic process they termed "DPN".
 Mirkin and his coworkers hold the patents on this process, and the patterning technique has expanded to include liquid "inks".
-It is important to note that "liquid inks" are governed by a very different deposition mechanism when compared to "molecular inks".
+"Liquid inks" are governed by a very different deposition mechanism when compared to "molecular inks".

 Deposition materials

 Molecular inks

-Molecular inks are typically composed of small molecules that are coated onto a DPN tip and are delivered to the surface through a water meniscus.
-In order to coat the tips, one can either vapor coat the tip or dip the tips into a dilute solution containing the molecular ink.
-If one dip-coats the tips, the solvent must be removed prior to deposition.
+Molecular inks are typically composed of small molecules that are coated onto a DPN tip and delivered to the surface through a water meniscus.
+In order to coat the tips, one can either vapor-coat the tip or dip the tips into a dilute solution containing the molecular ink.
+If one dip-coats the tips, then the solvent must be removed prior to deposition.
 The deposition rate of a molecular ink is dependent on the diffusion rate of the molecule, which is different for each molecule.
 The size of the feature is controlled by the tip/surface dwell-time (ranging from milliseconds to seconds) and the size of the water meniscus, which is determined by the humidity conditions (assuming the tip's radius of curvature is much smaller than the meniscus).